 Nurses and medical professionals are legally required to have basic, pediatric, and advanced life support certifications.
 Learn the differences between ACLS, PALS, and BLS in this step-by-step guide.
 Find answers, frequently asked questions, & more.

-In this article, we will discuss the most important things for you to know about ACLS, PALS, and BLS certifications.
+In this article, we will discuss the most important things for you to know about ACLS certification, PALS certification, and BLS certification.
 In addition to answering some of the most frequently asked questions (FAQ) that you might have, we will also explain how completing these certifications online can make your life much easier.

 Even if you have completed your “formal” education as a nurse or medical professional, there are almost certainly a few additional certifications that you will need to apply for.
 As someone who is likely to be around individuals experiencing cardiac arrest or other cardiac emergencies, it will be extremely important to develop the skills and knowledge needed to save a life.

 To prepare you to address these emergencies, most nurses will need to pass either the ACLS, PALS, or BLS Certification exam (in some cases, you’ll need to pass multiple).
 These exams cover a wide range of topics and situations that will likely come up throughout your nursing career.

-Each of the exams mentioned above will need to be renewed every two years.
+Each of the exams mentioned above will need to be renewed every two years by taking an ACLS Recertification, PALS recertification, or BLS recertification course.
 Fortunately, online certification and recertification portals make it much easier to maintain your certification and continue practicing in your field.

 While Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS), and Basic Life Support (BLS) certifications are all very similar, there are still notable differences between them.
 The courses and exams that you will be required to complete will depend on your specific workplace and the type of work that you will be doing.